The Vatican FAQ

 What is the Vatican?

 The Vatican is an independent state located inside the city of Rome covering an area of 0.17 square miles.
-It is the home of Pope Benedict XVI, the current head of the Catholic Church worldwide.
+It is the home of Pope Francis, the current head of the Catholic Church worldwide.
 The Roman Pontiff, who resides at the Vatican, as the successor of Peter, is the perpetual and visible principle and foundation of unity of both the bishops and of the faithful.
 In 1984, a concordat between the Vatican and Italy modified certain of the earlier treaty provisions, including the primacy of Roman Catholicism as the Italian state religion.
 About one billion people worldwide profess the Catholic faith.

 Who lives there?